 Drupal Layout Builder is unique and provides a powerful visual design tool to let content authors change the way content is presented.
 Introduced in Drupal core in its latest version, Layout Builder in Drupal 8 allows you to add/remove sections to display the content using different layouts, and customizing your pages based on the requirements.
 The Layout Builder Module in Drupal 8 also allows you to combine these sections and create a truly customized page.

-Introducing Layout Builder in Drupal 8
+Introducing the Drupal Layout Builder

-The Layout Builder module allows you to customize the design of the entities such as content types, taxonomy, users etc. It provides an easy-to-use drag and drop option for site builders to place blocks, fields etc.
+The Drupal 8 Layout Builder module allows you to customize the design of the entities such as content types, taxonomy, users etc. It provides an easy-to-use drag and drop option for site builders to place blocks, fields etc.

 The layout builder module in Drupal 8 makes it easier to build your layouts by offering a preview of the changes made while building your layouts.
-Instead of having to save every small change made in the layout and then looking it up on the front-end, layout builder in Drupal allows previews of the changes made for a seamless layout building experience.
+Instead of having to save every small change made in the layout and then looking it up on the front-end, layout builder in Drupal 8 layout builder allows previews of the changes made for a seamless layout building experience.

 1. Use Drupal Layout Builder to Customize Content-Type and Taxonomy